 Crucial questions to answer in order to have a well-functioning business are...

 How can a toolbox based on personality knowledge support development of companies and organisations?
-In many ways e.g. concerning personnel
+In many ways e.g. concerning INDIVIDUALS

-- how to recruit well including that candidates fit to our trademark and culture including a good way for onboarding hired people?
+- How to recruit well including that candidates fit to your trademark and culture including a good way for onboarding hired people?

-- how to analyse our personnel’s capacity and development need?
+- How to analyse your personnel’s capacity and development need?

-- how to change our personnel turnover (decrease or increase)?
+- How to change your personnel turnover (decrease or increase)?

 - how to figure out what characterizes leaders, who are successful in their jobs – especially volume roles, so you have easier to identify such leaders?

 - How to staff and start new teams?